crdsonnet/astsonnet/README.md

 > [!WARNING]
 > This library is in an experimental state.

-A Jsonnet library to generate jsonnet code.
+This is a Jsonnet library to generate jsonnet code.
 This library implements functions to create the Jsonnet expressions as represented in the Abstract Syntax.
 This allows us to generate valid Jsonnet programmatically.

-> [!INFO]
+> [!NOTE]
 > This library supersedes https://github.com/Duologic/jsonnet-libsonnet, the library is partially generated with itself from a JSON schema representing the Jsonnet AST.

 ## Install